gwforg/gwf/docs/index.rst

 scientific workflows developed at the Bioinformatics Research Centre (BiRC), Aarhus University.

+*gwf* provides a make-like system for specifying dependencies between tasks to be run.
+Dependencies are based on files, but unlike *make* where several input files can be used for dependencies for one output file, the workflow supports tasks that takes several input files and produces several output files.
+Tasks then have dependencies on selected files, either produced by one or many other tasks or assumed to be present on the system.

 To quickly get started with writing workflows in *gwf* you can read the :ref:`tutorial`.
 If you want to extend *gwf* you should read :ref:`writing_plugins`.
 We don't have the backend you need to run your workflow